qntm/t-a-i/README.md

 // 36000 at the time of writing; TAI is 36 seconds ahead of Unix
 ```

-More powerful conversion methods are also provided.
+More powerful conversion methods are also provided, see below.

 ## Background: UTC vs Unix time vs TAI